 Greenwood and Innis Arden Way, 1954

 Although the Innis Arden development was hot property by 1954, the infrastructure had not yet caught up.
 Model homes were featured in Sunset Magazine, but they failed to mention needing all-terrain tires on your car, and mud boots on your feet in order to reach the area.
-The road actually cut through what would later become the Shoreline Community College campus and had to be moved in order for the campus to be all one. undivided piece of property.
+The road seen here actually cut through what would later become the Shoreline Community College campus.
+The road had to be moved a bit to the south in order for the campus to be all one, undivided, piece of property.
 Ray Howard and Fran Holman negotiated with the Boeing estate to purchase the property for the school district.

 Bootleggers at 8th Avenue NW on Richmond Beach Road